Interface-first layout Design system focus Figma-led example

 Why this UI Designer CV example works

-The bullets connect design activity to usability, consistency, or campaign quality rather than relying on aesthetic language alone.
+The experience bullets connect design activity to consistency, clarity, and faster handover rather than aesthetic language alone.

 Writing breakdown